mfindustries20/boojo/README.md

 go run main.go add -l daily -p A ".
 Write a +blog article @home due:2024-10-12"
 ```

+### Time tracking

+- Start a task with time tracking by entering a command
+- Display
+  - Start time of progress
+  - Progress (in minutes and seconds)
+- Pause time tracking by Pressing key 'P'
+- Continue time tracking by Pressing key 'R'
+- Finish time tracking by Pressing 'Q' or 'Esc

 Default values:

 - List: `daily`